Accelerant: Cement and concrete

 Cement accelerators are available as admixtures for use in concrete, mortar, render, and screed.
 The addition of an accelerator speeds the setting time and thus curing starts earlier.
 This allows concrete to be placed in winter with reduced risk of frost damage.
 Concrete is damaged if it does not reach a strength of 500 psi before freezing.
 Typical cement accelerators are calcium nitrate (Ca(NO_{3})_{2}), calcium formate (Ca(HCOO)_{2}), and sodium nitrate (NaNO_{3}).

 Fire

-In fire protection, the term accelerant is used differently from its use in chemistry, to refer to any material that initiates and promotes the development of fire, including in cases of arson, whether a chemical or not.
-Chemists distinguish an accelerant from a fuel, such as gasoline.
-This usage of accelerant is also referred to by the term ignitable liquid.
+In fire protection, the term accelerant has a different meaning than it does in chemistry.
+A fire accelerant is any material that initiates or promotes a fire, in cases including but not limited to arson; it may or may not be a chemical.
+(Chemists distinguish chemical accelerants from fuels, such as gasoline.)
+In fire reports, the term ignitable liquid also means an accelerant.

 A fire is a self-sustaining, exothermic oxidation reaction that emits heat and light.
-When accelerants such as oxygen-bearing liquids and gases (like NO_{2}) are used, fires produce more heat, consume fuel more quickly, and spread quicker.
-Fires involving liquid accelerants like gasoline burn quicker, but at the same temperature as fires involving ordinary fuels.
+Some oxygen-bearing accelerants such as NO_{2} cause a fire to produce more heat, consume fuel more quickly, and spread faster.
+Other accelerants such as gasoline cause the fire to burn more quickly without increasing its temperature.